Assignment of endogenous retrovirus integration sites using a mixture model: A mixture model approach

 depending on the whether we select model (1), (2), or (3), respectively.

 We initialize the ECM algorithm at $Z_{ij}^{(0)}=\max(1, x_{ij}/10)$ and $r_j^{(0)} = 100$, and estimate parameters by iterating between the M-step and the E-Step described above.

-We stop iterating when the sum of the absolute changes of all $Z_{ij}^{(t)}$ is less than 0.01; these values at convergence will be denoted by $\hat Z_{ij}$; they represent the probabilities, conditional on the observed data, that animal $j$ has virus $i$ when then the parameter values are taken to be the maximum likelihood estimates.
+We stop iterating when the sum of the absolute changes of all $Z_{ij}^{(t)}$ is less than 0.01; these values at convergence will be denoted by $\hat Z_{ij}$; they represent the probabilities, conditional on the observed data, that animal $j$ has insertion site $i$ when the parameter values are taken to be the maximum likelihood estimates.
 The $m\times n$ matrix of all such probabilities will be denoted $\hat Z$.

 Because EM-based algorithms can be sensitive to starting parameter values, we also explore different starting values.
 Letting $Z_{ij}^{(0)} =\max(1, x_{ij}/c)$ where $c=2,3,\ldots,20$, and letting $r_j^{(0)}$ vary from 5 to 500, we find that all these combinations of starting values converge to essentially the same solution.